Sunday, January 12, 2025

 All images were captured with the Canon L 17-40 F/4 and the BMPCC6K.

-The images were a bit "dreamy" for my taste, but overall I was pleased with the results. such an .
+The images were a bit "dreamy" for my taste, but overall I was pleased with the results.
 Great results for such an inexpensive filter.
 I could definitely see where I would use this filter for certain applications; especially, for beauty work.

 The strength of the filter is only 1/8, so I think anything above that would be a bit to strong for my liking.
 I tend to lean a bit on the conservative side with filtration unless I'm going for a very stylized look.